kentezrabetita/kentezrabetita/README.md

 <h2> About me 👨🏻‍💻 </h2>

 - 🎓 computer science student
-- 🔭 working on my school and personal projects
+- 🔭 working on my thesis and personal projects
+- 📑 learning about distributed systems
 - 💭 trying and doing my best to graduate this year
 - 🔎 currently looking for opportunities